Lawyer Chapter Handbook

 I. Introduction: The American Constitution Society

 The American Constitution Society brings together many of the country’s best legal minds to articulate a progressive vision of our Constitution and laws.
-Through its public programs (over 1,200 live programs, debates, conferences and press briefings across America each year), publications, and active on-line presence, ACS generates “intellectual capital” for ready use by progressive allies and shapes debates on key legal and public policy issues.
+Through its public programs, publications, and active on-line presence, ACS generates “intellectual capital” for ready use by progressive allies and shapes debates on key legal and public policy issues.
+This includes over 1,200 live programs, debates, conferences and press briefings across America each year.

-The American Constitution Society also aims to debunk conservative buzzwords such as “originalism” and “strict construction” that use neutral-sounding language but all too often lead to conservative policy outcomes.
-Using both traditional and new media to communicate with policymakers, judges, lawyers and the public at large, ACS presents a compelling vision of core constitutional values such as genuine equality, liberty, justice, and the rule of law.
+The American Constitution Society also aims to debunk conservative buzzwords such as “originalism” and “strict construction” that use neutral-sounding language, but all too often lead to conservative policy outcomes.
+Using both traditional and new media to communicate with policymakers, judges, lawyers and the public at large, ACS defends the Constitution’s fundamental principles of democracy, equality, liberty, access to justice, and the rule of law.

-ACS chapters offer platforms for debate and discussion about both enduring principles and the issues of the day, as well as provide opportunities for networking, mentoring, and organizing around matters of both local and national significance.
+ACS chapters offer platforms for debate and discussion about both enduring principles and the issues of the day, while providing opportunities for networking, mentoring, and organizing around matters of local and national significance.

 Making a Difference

 The strength of ACS’s ideas and the scope of its nationwide network enable it to make a difference in legal and public policy debates and ensure that law is a force to improve the lives of all people.
-Recent examples of ACS initiatives and programs having an impact include Justice Ruth Bader Ginsburg’s reference to the negative influence of massive corporate funds affecting judicial campaigns because of Citizens United, a growing problem documented by “Skewed Justice,” a collaborative research study authored by two law professors, Joanna Shepherd and Michael S. Kang, and ACS.
+Recent examples of impactful ACS initiatives and programs include Justice Ruth Bader Ginsburg’s reference to the negative influence of massive corporate funds in judicial campaigns because of Citizens United.
+This growing problem was documented by “Skewed Justice,” a collaborative research study authored by two law professors, Joanna Shepherd and Michael S. Kang, and ACS.

-In 2018, Lawyer Chapter programs focused on the role of State Attorneys General in protecting the civil liberties of marginalized communities under attack during the current administration.
-Other recent Lawyer Chapter events have highlighted the limits and protections under the First Amendment afforded to hate speech on college campuses and the internet, criminal justice reform focused on sentencing guidelines and the criminalization of poverty, creating a more diverse judiciary that reflects the composition of the communities served by both the federal and state bench, and the changing landscape of the federal judicial nominations process.
+Lawyer Chapter programs focus on a wide number of issues, including the role of State Attorneys General, the rights of historically marginalized populations, and opportunities for pro bono engagement.
+Specific events have highlighted the limits and protections under the First Amendment afforded to hate speech on college campuses and the internet, criminal justice reform focused on sentencing guidelines and the criminalization of poverty, creating a more diverse judiciary that reflects the composition of the communities served by both the federal and state bench, and the changing landscape of the federal judicial nominations process.